4 Important Japanese Language Concepts Every Learner Should Understand

 HAshiga (箸が) - means chopsticks (頭高 (あたまだか))

-What makes pitch accent fun is that most non-native speakers will learn the pitch accents of standard Japanese, but if you learn what's considered to be "non standard" Japanese, you may learn a different series of pitch accent patterns, since region and dialect heavily influence pitch accent.
+One interesting aspect of pitch accent is that most non-native speakers will learn the pitch accents of standard Japanese, but if you learn what's considered to be "non standard" Japanese, you may learn a different series of pitch accent patterns, since region and dialect heavily influence pitch accent.

 When you speak to a baby, when you speak with your friends and close family, when you speak with a stranger on the street, and when you speak with your boss or a client, you need to adjust your speech accordingly, in every situation.
-This is really important.
+Choosing the appropriate level of formality is an essential part of natural Japanese communication.

 When non-native speakers learn Japanese, you'll learn a standard level of formality with です・ます.
 This can be used with strangers on the street, or someone you want to speak at an average level of politeness.
 It may sound strange to speak to a baby like this, and it can be rude to speak to your boss or a client like this.